OzanBoran/Background-Generator/README.md

 # Background-Generator
 Gradient Background Generator.
-Can get colors by picking them yourself or random
+Can get colors by picking them yourself or random.
+It shows css code to add in to your project with rgb color values.